Christmas in Canada: Canadian Christmas Traditions

-Christmas in Canada Traditions
+Christmas Traditions in Canada

 The midnight mass is the central celebration of French Canadians on Xmas eve, where they display a nativity scene beneath a Xmas tree.
 After the mass, the family has a huge banquet as part of the Christmas traditions of Canada.
 Gift-giving occurs on New Year’s Day.

-Traditionally, for the English Canadians, the Christmas traditions of Canada feasts usually include a roast goose or beef and plum pudding.
+Traditionally, for the English Canadians, the Christmas traditions of Canada feasts usually include a turkey, roast goose or beef and plum pudding.
 The homes are decorated with pine bough and kissing balls.
 They also sing the ancient carols during the period.
-They also enjoy mince pies, Christmas Crakers, and other traditionally British Christmas icons.
+They also enjoy mince pies, Christmas Crackers, and other traditionally British Christmas icons.

 While most people have a ‘Christmas Tree’, German Canadians have the ‘Tannenbaum’ in the place of honor in their homes.
 Some families still tell their children the stories of await the Christkindl, a messenger from the Christ child.
 Some traditional Canadian/German foods at Christmas are Stolen and cookies.
 Trees, ancient carols, gingerbread houses, and advent calendars are major parts of the traditions as they celebrate Christmas in Canada.